shader-slang/spec/specification/statements.md

 THEN e `;` checks in context c
 ```

-An implementation may diagnose a warning when execution of an [=expression statement=] cannot have side effects.
+An implementation may diagnose a warning when execution of an *expression statement* cannot have side effects.

 Declaration Statement [expr.decl]
 ---------------------

-A <dfn>declaration statement</dfn> introduces a declaration into the current scope.
+A **declaration statement** introduces a declaration into the current scope.

 ```.syntax
 DeclarationStatement :